hexpm/hexpm/lib/hexpm_web/templates/docs/trusted_publishers.html.md

 * No dashboard UI; use the management API.
 * No Mix / Rebar3 built-in trusted-publisher commands yet.
 Clients should request the CI OIDC token with audience from `/api/oidc/audience`, exchange it at `/api/oauth/token` with the JWT bearer grant, and publish with the returned bearer token.
 * Cannot create a package or land the first release from CI.
 Publish once manually, then attach a trusted publisher.
-* Provenance / attestations, pending publishers, and a package setting to disallow long-lived tokens are deferred.

 ### Troubleshooting